 Over the past 22 years, we have had a lot of people straight out of college work for us either as interns, or full placement.
 Here is the list of practical things (that I was surprised they were not taught at university) that will help you design better for the web.

 1. Personality is key…make sure you design for it.

-With template websites being more widely used, and people using services like Wix (I threw up a little there), when people come to professional to buy a website, they are here so that they can have something unique and better than a bog standard template.
+With template websites being more widely used, and people using services like Wix (I threw up a little there), when people come to professionals to buy a website, they are here so that they can have something unique and better than a bog-standard template.
 To do that you need to inject personality.
-Whether it is through a clever use of animation, great font pairings, or just great imagery and copy, get the personality of the business across.
+Whether it is through clever use of animation, great font pairings, or just great imagery and copy, get the personality of the business across.

 One of the biggest problems we have with interns is that they expect to have a month to do the designs for a website.
 We like to see a mocked up home page in a day or two.
 To save yourself time, use Illustrator it will cut your design time in half (if not more).
 Designing a website in Illustrator allows you to do ANYTHING you can think of…you just need developers who are good enough to make your creations.
 Note that there are a lot of new fun things that designers can use, but none gives you the freedom of Illustrator for pure creative license.

 I know, I know, the design community is all about mobile-first, but here’s why I suggest that you design for desktop first.
 Over the years, I have found that clients approve a homepage based on its desktop design 90%+ faster than if they are shown a mobile version first.